 East Syracuse is a very small village located in the state of New York.
 With a population of 3,010 people and four constituent neighborhoods, East Syracuse is the 455th largest community in New York.
-Much of the housing stock in East Syracuse was built prior to World War II, making it one of the older and more historic villages in the country.
+East Syracuse has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages, East Syracuse isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in East Syracuse are a mix of both white- and blue-collar jobs.
+East Syracuse is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, East Syracuse is a village of sales and office workers, service providers, and managers.
-There are especially a lot of people living in East Syracuse who work in office and administrative support (15.33%), sales jobs (15.14%), and food service (10.90%).
+There are especially a lot of people living in East Syracuse who work in office and administrative support (15.45%), sales jobs (14.10%), and food service (11.59%).

-The per capita income in East Syracuse in 2010 was $19,707, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,828 for a family of four.
-However, East Syracuse contains both very wealthy and poor people as well.
+The per capita income in East Syracuse in 2010 was $21,560, which is low income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $86,240 for a family of four.

 The most common language spoken in East Syracuse is English.
 Other important languages spoken here include Serbo-Croatian and Spanish.